rsdoiel/mkpage-themes/README.md

 + A mechanism to apply content to appropriate templates in a predictable manner

-## What is a _mkpage_ theme?
+### What is a _mkpage_ theme?

-In _mkpage_ a theme is made up of at least one Golang template plus any web assets like CSS, fonts, images and JavaScripts.
+In _mkpage_ a theme is made up of at least one Golang template plus any web assets like CSS, fonts, images and JavaScript.

 Theming in _mkpage_ makes the following assumptions

-+ Templates are used to render HTML from data sources produced in Markdown, JSON or plain text
++ Templates are used to render HTML from data sources that are formatted as Markdown, JSON or plain text
-+ CSS controls the appearence of the web page produced from templates
++ CSS, fonts, images controls the appearence of the web page produced from templates
-+ Images, fonts, JavaScript behavior round out the presentation and behaviors of the render webpage
++ JavaScript is used for dynamic behavior in the rendered webpage
 + A Bash script orchestrates the envocation of the _mkpage_ command which applies content to templates